EMPTYVOID-DEV/altron-docs/static/docs/Usage/Notes.md

 - **attachment** if the user didnt select a file or the selection does not meet the **attachmentTypes** altron will set the file to null.

-- same with **image** block base64 is empty string until a proper image get selected.
+- same with **image** block file is null until a proper image get selected.